-- 1. The individual's daily activities; - 2.
-The location, duration, frequency, and intensity of the individual's pain or other symptoms; - 3.
+- 1. Daily activities; - 2.
+The location, duration, frequency, and intensity of pain or other symptoms; - 3.
 Factors that precipitate and aggravate the symptoms; - 4.
-The type, dosage, effectiveness, and side effects of any medication the individual takes or has taken to alleviate pain or other symptoms; - 5.
-Treatment, other than medication, the individual receives or has received for relief of pain or other symptoms; - 6.
-Any measures other than treatment the individual uses or has used to relieve pain or other symptoms (e.g., lying flat on his or her back, standing for 15 to 20 minutes every hour, or sleeping on a board); and - 7.
-Any other factors concerning the individual's functional limitations and restrictions due to pain or other symptoms.
+The type, dosage, effectiveness, and side effects of any medication an individual takes or has taken to alleviate pain or other symptoms; - 5.
+Treatment, other than medication, an individual receives or has received for relief of pain or other symptoms; - 6.
+Any measures other than treatment an individual uses or has used to relieve pain or other symptoms (e.g., lying flat on his or her back, standing for 15 to 20 minutes every hour, or sleeping on a board); and - 7.
+Any other factors concerning an individual's functional limitations and restrictions due to pain or other symptoms.